 |Bluegill||Fair||Up to 6"||The biggest bluegill in the lake are around 6 inches.
 Use worms under a bobber near structure.|

 The lake is responding nicely to renovation and angling should be very good for channel catfish this year.
 Lots of small bass, northern pike, and bluegill will be available to anglers in 2014.

 Much of this vegetation has died back, but the warmer-season vegetation is coming on quickly.
-Now is a good time to get out an fish.

 A bathymetric map of the lake is now posted on the lake page.
 It clearly shows the location of the springs at the north end.